AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

   - empty string for no value
   - `$now$` keyword for setting current time in ms, e.g 1667915146503
   - `$currentDate$` keyword for setting current time as string, e.g 'Tue Nov 08 2022 13:53:19 GMT+0300'
-- 'offsetExpiresSec' - optional, offset from current time in seconds, after which cookie should expire; defaults to no offset Possible values:
+- `offsetExpiresSec` - optional, offset from current time in seconds, after which cookie should expire; defaults to no offset Possible values:
   - positive integer in seconds
   - `1year` keyword for setting expiration date to one year